Vienna No. 4 / Wien / Vindobona

 Object Type: Baptismal Font1?

-Church/Chapel: Römisch-katholische Peterskirche / Rektoratskirche St. Peter
+Church / Chapel Name: Römisch-katholische Peterskirche / Rektoratskirche St. Peter

-Church Patron Saints: The Holy Trinity [formerly St. Peter]
+Church Patron Saint(s): The Holy Trinity [formerly St. Peter]

-Church Location: Petersplatz, 1010 Wien, Austria
+Church Address: Petersplatz, 1010 Wien, Austria

-Location: Wien / Vienna
+Site Location: Wien / Vienna, Austria, Europe

 Directions to Site: Located in the historical centre, S of the Danube, W of the canal